Zaza language: Number

+Singular and plural

-Nouns in Zaza language are unmarked for the singular and marked with the unstressed -i in the plural.
+Nouns in Zaza, similar to Semnani, Tati and Talysh, distinguish number for direct and oblique cases.
+Nouns in Zaza are unmarked for the singular and marked with the unstressed /-i/ in the plural.
 For instance, kerg (hen) kergi (hens), verg (wolf) vergi (wolves), merdım (man) merdımi (men), vaş (grass) vaşi (grasses), estor (horse) estori (horses).
-Just like Zaza, in Semnani, another member of the belt, nouns are marked with -i in the plural.
-For example, trees/horses = dari/estori in Zaza and dåri/asbi in Semnani.
+Similar to Zaza, in Semnani, another member of the belt, nouns are marked with the plural suffix /-i/ in the direct plural.
+For instance, trees/horses = dari/estori in Zaza and dåri/asbi in Semnani.
+In addition to the common direct plural suffix /-i/ in two languages, both in Zaza and Semnani nouns are marked with the plural suffix /-un/ in the oblique plural.
+Similar oblique and direct plural forms are also found in Tati and Talysh.
+For instance:

-Unlike other Iranian languages, the number three in Zaza and closely related languages listed below is cognate with Parthian hry.
-In these languages, the v -> b and s -> h consonant change (vist and das in Zaza vs. bist and dah in Persian and Kurdish) is also clearly evident.
-Cardinal numerals in Zaza and other closely related languages are as follows: